HHS/nih-oite-website/_events/2021714-writing-personal-and-research-statements-for-graduate-programs.md

   day: 14
 start: 1:00 PM
 end: 2:30 PM
-audience:
+open_to:
 - Summer Interns
 - Postbacs
 topic:
-- Personal Development
+- Career readiness
-- Graduate School
+type: Workshop
 updated_at: 2021-05-12 04:02:00.000000000 Z
 ---
 This workshop will guide you through the process of planning and writing